By Kanon Harui

 The class was so much fun and our teacher always showed us how to teach properly.
 My classmates had so many interesting unique ideas.
 We inspired and sometimes cheered up each other by making classes together and sharing those moments.
 The teacher was amazing at entertaining and motivating us.
 He taught us with his attitude as a teacher and I know he is the best teacher I have ever met.
 In the practicum, everything was new to me and I had the hardest week in my life.
 My practicum teacher who was so supportive also challenged me, and I had written and made so many class plans.
 I struggled with it, but he made himself always available to answer my calls or messages to give me some advice.
 He helped me plan the classes every day after school.
 I am as grateful as I can’t explain with words.

 Now, I am teaching English to many different generations and doing my research in the university.
 The experience in TESL course affects my life here so much, and mostly I feel confident when I write my resume for job hunting.
 Many people are not so familiar with this certification, they get interested and ask me what it is and what I learned.
 I am very proud that I can speak about this and tell people what I did with my intentions.
 By taking TESL course, I have learned not only teaching but to be brave even if things seem to be challenging.
 There is always someone who helps you.
 It could be your classmate, your teacher or your host family.
 I promise it will be worth it and it will give you many special things to your life.

 Are you interested in teaching English abroad or in Canada?

 VGC offers TESL programs in Vancouver on selected start dates throughout the year.
-We are still accepting applications for our upcoming intakes on May 28th and July 23rd.

 Contact [email protected] if you have any questions or would like to learn more about admission requirements and promotional offers.